loveencounterflow/intertype/README-declare.md

   detail that, depending on the combination of terms and the value being tested, a re-ordering may entail more or fewer tests to be run.

+* In addition to everything that has been said so far, there's a need to test compound values, both for their 'outer' and their 'inner' types, that is to say, for the type of a container and the types of the contents.

+  Compound data types can be separated into two main kinds:
-* In addition to everything that has been said so far, there's a need to test compound values, and here we're talking about two main types: the 'unstructured' *collections* such as lists and sets of values, and the structured named '*objects*'—which, for the purposes of exposition (since 'everything is an object in JavaScript', you know) are also called '*struct*(ured value)*s*', sometimes also 'records' or, in the context of relational DBs, 'rows' or 'tuples'.
+  * the *collections* such as lists and sets of values (which are structured by indexes or values), and
+  * the *objects* (which are structered by keys, i.e. locally unique names).
+For the sake of exposition (since 'everything is an object in JavaScript', you know) we may also call these '*structs*', short for 'structured value', sometimes also 'records' (or, in the context of relational DBs, 'rows' or 'tuples').

-* The first—collections—can be dealt with quickly: as soon as there's declared type that has the `collection` property (for which see the examples above), we can apply the pseudo-type `of` in declarations and type tests:
+* The first kind—collections—can be dealt with quickly: as soon as there's declared type that has the `collection` property (for which see the examples above), we can apply the pseudo-type `of` in declarations and type tests: